 Taking Care of Your Personal Image

 The way you take care of your body and anything you put on it is an important part of your image.
-Paying attention to grooming demonstrates respect for yourself and for others.
+Paying attention to grooming and taking care with your clothing demonstrates respect for yourself and for others.
 The operative words are neat and clean.

 Taking Care of Your Person